Welcome

 Fiber laser engraving machine for coloring stainless steel, aluminum, silver, gold, and other metals.
 Portable and affordable.

-Actually, IR laser is also used in some desktop laser engravers, like xTool F1 and LaserPecker 4, but this laser appears as a part of the dual laser sources for metal laser engraving.
+Learn More >Actually, an IR laser is also used in some desktop laser engravers, like xTool F1 and LaserPecker 4, but this laser appears as a part of the dual laser sources for metal laser engraving.

-We can list price from high to low based on laser types: UV Laser - Fiber Laser - CO2 Laser - Diode Laser.
-And the higher power brings higher cost.
+Only two main factors -- power and laser type, will decide the price of a laser engraving machine.
+We can list price from high to low based on laser types: UV Laser, Fiber Laser, CO2 Laser, Diode Laser.
+And the higher power brings a higher cost.

 Grasp the basics—like using fiber lasers for metal engraving and blue lasers for wood.
 Common materials in everyday life, like aluminum, iron, copper, silver, and gold, are perfect for fiber laser engraving.
-Raw wood, acrylic, and leather are the specialty of blue and CO2 lasers.
+Raw wood, acrylic, and leather are the specialties of blue and CO2 lasers.

 Some materials are unsafe to engrave, mainly because they may produce toxic fumes or damage your machine during the engraving process.
 Avoid using the following materials: